martinmhan/messaging-app-api/README.md

       - Data Access Object (DAO) singleton class that handles all database interactions
       - Logic is limited to running queries
   - Custom implementation of Active Record Pattern
-    - Each instance reflects a table row in the database
+    - Each instance reflects a current table row in the database
     - Business objects can only be instantiated or mutated via methods that first query the database
   - Stateless authentication via JSON Web Tokens (for both API requests and socket connections)
     - JWTs obtained via Basic Access Authentication login